angelofallars/taskover-cli/README.md

 A simple todo list tool made in `python`.
 Manage your tasks all from the terminal! _BETA version_

+## Usage

+- i - Insert a new task
+- u - Update the description of a task
+- m - Mark a task as done
+- d - Delete a task
+- q - Quit the program

 ## Requirements

 `python 3`